infinitelife102/MultiPDF_Chatbot/README.md

 ---

-## 🎯 What is MultiPDF RAG?
+## 🎯 What is Multi-PDF Chatbot?

-**MultiPDF RAG** is a production-grade intelligent document assistant built on **Retrieval-Augmented Generation (RAG)** architecture.
+**Multi-PDF Chatbot** is a production-grade intelligent document assistant built on **Retrieval-Augmented Generation (RAG)** architecture.
 It enables natural language conversations across multiple PDF documents simultaneously — all running **locally on your machine** with zero cloud dependency, zero data leakage.

 Whether you're analyzing research papers, legal contracts, financial reports, or technical manuals — this system extracts knowledge and answers your questions with precision using state-of-the-art local LLMs.